 Bearing this in mind, add video to your blog posts.
 Don’t make your blog posts pure video though.
 At least add a transcript below the video.
-There are two main reasons for that.
-1) People who come to your website to read your blog might really want to read rather than watch.
-And 2) search engine optimisation still works through text (video will give you bonus points).
+There are two main reasons for this: 1) People who come to your website to read your blog might really want to read rather than watch, and 2) search engine optimisation still works through text (video will give you bonus points).
 So, make sure your content is there in words as well as in pictures and videos.

 How does it work?
 Simply upload your videos to YouTube, which gives you a presence on another platform.
 Then use the embed code to add your video to your blog post.
 If you use WordPress, it’s even easier.
 You can simply add the link to your YouTube video into the text and after a couple of seconds a video player is inserted.
 Almost like magic. 😉

 Do you have a podcast?
 Add the show notes as a blog post.
 It can give you extra blog content.
 For some podcasters that’s all the blogging they do.
 As with videos, you can post a transcript but with show notes you want to provide some extra information.